Purnea Neuro Clinic ( Dr. Shantanu Shubham )

 Parkinsons Specialists in Purnea

 Development issues are neurological conditions that influence the capacity to deliver and control body development.
 While it is frequently hard to analyze precisely, our experts at SSM Health Neurosciences will work with you to play out an exhaustive assessment to determine the reason for your indications.
-Meet Best Doctors for Parkinson Disease in Purnea, Bihar
+Contact Best Doctors for Parkinson Disease in Purnea, Bihar

 Parkinson’s disease (PD) is called a movement disorder because of the tremors and slowing and stiffening movements it can cause, and these are the most obvious symptoms of the disease.
 But Parkinson’s affects many systems in the body.
 Its symptoms are different from person to person and usually develop slowly over time.